Operational Carbon

 Refrigerants

 Many refrigerants currently in use in commercial office building cooling and refrigeration systems belong to a class of chemicals known as hydrofluorocarbons (HFCs).
 HFCs act as powerful GHGs that trap thousands of times more heat energy in Earth’s atmosphere than CO2.
 Substances like this are described as having high global warming potential (GWP).
-When these refrigerants accidently leak from our systems, they are known as fugitive emissions and documented as Scope 1 emissions.
+When these refrigerants accidentally leak from our systems, they are known as fugitive emissions and documented as Scope 1 emissions.
 In October 2021, the EPA issued regulations to phase down the consumption and production of HFCs by 2037.
 Additionally, some States have enacted laws and regulations to reduce GHG emissions associated with HFCs.
 GHG emissions accounting includes estimated fugitive emissions of HFC refrigerants from refrigeration and air conditioning equipment.
 Federal agencies estimate and report fugitive HFC emissions in their Annual Energy Management Data Report to the DOE FEMP.

 Strategies to Reduce the Impact of Refrigerants